RedHatOfficial/rhsummitlabs-2018/rhsummitlabs/OpenShift_RHSSO/README.md

 curl -XPOST --data="username=testlocal&password=test1234&grant_type=password&client_id=oidc-test" https://secure-tmpsso-demo.paas.local/auth/realms/master/protocol/openid-connect/token | grep -Po '"access_token":.*?[^\\]",' | cut -d \" -f 4 | cut -d . -f 2 | base64 --decode 2> /dev/null
 ```

+We will now take a 10 minute break and let you explore RHSSO, SAML and OIDC further on your own.
+If you have any questions, feel free to raise your hand and somebody will swing by and provide more info.
+Got more detailed questions?
+Catch us in the hall sometime and we will be glad to chat further.

 ## IDM